Diagram from inside your AI agent

 Once the server is added, just ask in natural language:

-- 1“Create an architecture diagram of a 3-tier web app on AWS: a user hits a load balancer in a VPC, which fans out to two app servers backed by a Redis cache and an RDS Postgres database.”
+“Create an architecture diagram of a web app where users connect to a load balancer, which routes requests to two app servers backed by a Postgres database.
+Return the editable Flowgraf canvas link.”

-- 3“On that diagram, insert a message queue between the API and the workers, then send me the updated canvas link.”
+“Using the Flowgraf diagram from the previous response, insert a message queue between the API and the workers, preserve the existing components, and return the updated canvas link.”

 Each returns a rendered diagram plus a /d/<id> link.
 Open it to keep editing on the canvas — by hand, or by chatting.